 Additionally, Master Gardeners are encouraged to undergo advanced training.
 This training is considered more formal than continuing education and must be taught by an approved instructor.
 The instructor must be a qualified horticulturist or well-known speaker in the field of horticulture.
 Thirty hours of advanced training covering at least three horticulture disciplines and completed within five years are required to earn the title of Advanced Master Gardener.
 No more than 10 hours per discipline can be applied to the 30-hour total, and hands-on advanced training experiences are preferred.

 The Missouri Master Gardener program trains volunteers to educate others about safe, effective and sustainable horticultural practices that build healthy gardens, landscapes and communities.
 Master Gardener Trainees are expected to volunteer for the number of hours equal to the number of hours of classroom training they received.
-Typically, this is 30 hours.
+Typically, this is 30 hours, although additional volunteer hours might be required by certain areas.
 Most trainees find this volunteer component rewarding, and sometimes even more educational than time spent in the classroom.
-Trainees have one year to complete their initial volunteer service.
+Trainees have one year following completion of core training to complete their initial volunteer service.

 Upon completion of their initial volunteer commitment, trainees become certified as Missouri Master Gardeners.
-To maintiain active status, a Missouri Master Gardener must provide at least 20 hours of volunteer service each year.
+To maintain active status, a Missouri Master Gardener must provide at least 20 hours of volunteer service each year.

 Volunteering as a Master Gardener is a benevolent act but certain guidelines should be followed.
 Adherence to these guidelines will help to maintain the integrity of the program as well as public trust.
 Missouri Master Gardener volunteers are representatives of University of Missouri Extension.
 Master Gardeners are to represent both MU Extension and the Master Gardener program with dignity and pride.
 They are to perform their duties in a professional and timely manner.
 They should at all times be courteous and respectful to others, dress appropriately, be responsible and accountable for personal actions, and abstain from the use of alcohol when representing MU Extension.
 Additionally, Missouri Master Gardener volunteer service activities must adhere to University of Missouri Extension’s nondiscrimination policy, which states that equal opportunity is extended to all participants in Extension programs and activities without discrimination on the basis of their race, color, religion, sex, sexual orientation, national origin, age, disability or status as a protected veteran.
 Special accommodations because of a disability will be provided to Extension program participants whenever possible.